-Ramadan in South Africa – depending on the sighting of the moon- is expected to begin on the 13th of April at sunset.
-The first day of fasting will commence on Wednesday the 14th of April.
-Due to the night preceding the day in the Islamic calendar, the first Tarawih is expected to take place on Tuesday evening.
+Ramadan in South Africa – depending on the sighting of the moon - is expected to begin on the 22nd of March.
+The first day of fasting will commence on Saturday the 21st of April.
+Due to the night preceding the day in the Islamic calendar, the first Tarawih is expected to take place on Friday evening.

-Ramadan is expected to end on the 13th of May with the hope of Eid ul Fitr being celebrated on Friday the 14th of May.
+Ramadan is expected to end on the 21st of April with the hope of Eid ul Fitr being celebrated on Sunday the 22nd of April.
 Again this is entirely dependent on the moon.
 In South Africa masses of people flock to Sea Point in Cape Town to view the new moon.
 Although this is the most common spot, the moon has been sighted in other provinces as well.
-The final decision though lies with the Islamic Body known as the Jamaitul Ulama who use strict Islamic rulings and criteria to determine the credibility of the sighting
+The final decision though lies with the Islamic Body known as the Jamaitul Ulama who uses strict Islamic rulings and criteria to determine the credibility of the sighting

 You can view the prayer times for the day, as pictured below.
 You can even for the whole month or year on our prayer times page.